jcaillon/valet/docs/static/lib-valet.md

   The command can send messages to the main thread using the syntax printf "%s\0" "message"
   Can exit to stop the coproc, can break or continue the loop.
+  Set to an empty string to not run any command on message.

-  (defaults to "" which does nothing)
+  (defaults to "")

 - `${endCommand}` _as string_:

   (optional) The command (will be evaluated) to run at the end of the coproc.
+  Set to ":" to do nothing.

-  (defaults to ":" which does nothing)
+  (defaults to ":")

 - `${waitForReadiness}` _as bool_:

   (optional) If true, the main thread will wait for the coproc to be ready before returning from this function (readiness is achieved after executing the init command in the coproc).

   (defaults to false)

 - `${keepOnlyLastMessage}` _as bool_:

   (optional) If true, the coproc will only keep the last message received from the main thread to evaluate the on message command.

   (defaults to false)

 - `${redirectLogsToFile}` _as string_:

   (optional) The path to a file where the logs of the coproc will be redirected.

   (defaults to "")

 Returns: